ALRhub/cw2/README.md

 # ... continued
 # Required
 partition: "dev"
-account: ""  # important for HHLR cluster
-job: "cma"    # this will be the experiment's name in slurm
+job-name: "cma"    # this will be the experiment's name in slurm
 path_to_template: "/path/to/sbatch_template.sh"   # Path to YOUR prepared sbatch script
 ```